carlosfgutier/GESS/README.md

-# processor_template
+# GUESS
-Template folder structure for future projects that use Gulp and SASS
+Guess is a side project I have been working on to use as the fundation for future full stack projects.